malwake-git/ECE570-Implementation-Paper/README.md

 ### Testing:
 * Uncomment line 253 in 'LFattNet_func/func_model_81.py', and comment line 250.
 * Run python LFattNet_evalution.py (as in the notebooks)
-* $You may use the model created from training, or use the pretrained model 'pretrain_model_9x9.hdf5'$
+* You may use the model created from training or use the pre-trained model 'pretrain_model_9x9.hdf5'
 * To change the model for evaluation: change ``` path_weight= ""``` inside ('LFattNet_evalution.py' Line 84) to your desired model.